 Witherspoon was raised in Nashville, Tenn. and currently owns the clothing and lifestyle store Draper James, located in Nashville's 12 South neighborhood.
 In 2018, she published Whiskey in a Teacup: What Growing Up in the South Taught Me About Life, Love, and Baking Biscuits.

-The recently released documentary My Darling Vivian chronicles the life of Cash's first wife Vivian Liberto (portrayed by Ginnifer Goodwin in Walk the Line.)
+The 2020 documentary My Darling Vivian chronicles the life of Cash's first wife Vivian Liberto (portrayed by Ginnifer Goodwin in Walk the Line.)